facebook••facebook••youtube••contact••index••home

 meter icon Meters

-Input channels have an eight-level color LED meter calibrated from -36 dB to clipping.
-Outputs have an LED meter too—not needed as I adjust monitor output by ear—but looks nice in the dim light of my man cave.
+Input channels have a color LED meter calibrated from -36 dB to clipping in 6 dB increments.
+Outputs have an LED meter too.
+Output meters are not essential but look nice in the dim light of my man cave.

 SE2x2OTG-07-meters

-These meters are exceptional in this price class—clip LEDs or new age hippie colors on a gain dial are more typical—and actually useful for gain staging.
+Calibrated meters are rare in this price class and are actually useful for gain staging.
+Simple clip LEDs or hippie rainbows surrounding a gain dial are more common and nearly useless for gain staging.

 Hallelujah, the E2x2 OTG has a power switch!
-It's a rear-mounted rocker switch, easy to find by feel and has a satisfying snap when flipped.
-I would have bought a different interface if the E2x2 OTG lacked a power switch.
+The rear-mounted rocker switch is easy to find by feel and has a satisfyingly tactile snap when flipped.

 Topping E2x2 OTG | Praise be, a power switch! | Image courtesy Topping

-For computer use, the middle USB-C port transfers data and power to the E2x2 OTG.
-I plug the unit into a powered USB-C hub, and it works perfectly with my Mac Studio M4 Max.
+When connected to a computer, the middle USB-C port transfers both data and power to the E2x2 OTG.
+I plugged it into a powered USB-C hub, and it works perfectly with my Mac Studio M4 Max.
 Yes, a direct connection to the computer is preferred, but I'm juggling four audio interfaces, three hubs, printer, scanner, a fleet of hard drives, and an Elgato Stream Deck!

-For phones, tablets, and older computers that lack sufficient power for operation via USB-C, a second power-only USB-C port (far left) is used for auxiliary power.
+For phones, tablets, and computers that lack sufficient power for operation via USB, a second power-only USB-C port (far left) is used for auxiliary power.

 switching icon Connectivity